Orbi home mesh wifi system: Pros, cons and tips

 Depending on the model, a water heater will use between 1.5 and 10 kWh of power.

-Also, the electricity consumption will depend on the water heater settings so the only way to get an accurate value for the electricity consumption of a water heater it is to use a device that can measure the electricity consumption over time.
+Also, the electricity consumption will depend on the water heater settings so the only way to get an accurate value for the electricity consumption of a water heater is to use a device that can measure the electricity consumption over time.

-You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.
+You need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.

 For example, if your water heater: